Jackliien/Network-data-manipulation/README.md

 - Check in the dataframe 'responses' which row number contains the respondents' names and insert this in line 25
 - Check in the dataframe which row numbers contain the relational data of interest and insert this range in line 33

-The affiliation matrix can now be exported in csv format and used for further analysis.
+The adjecancy matrix can now be exported in csv format and used for further analysis.